localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ### Boto3 Configuration

-Our Flask backend connects to various AWS resources using `boto3`.
+Our Flask backend connects to various AWS resources using `boto3` - the official python AWS SDK.
 To integrate LocalStack, we use a simple configuration when creating the `boto3` client.
 This configuration determines if `boto3` connects to LocalStack during development or to actual AWS services in staging/production environments.

 We use [Dynaconf](https://www.dynaconf.com/) for configuration management, enabling us to set different settings for each environment.
 The following example shows the default AWS settings for production: